Gage, Oklahoma: History

 Gage Public Schools consolidated with Fargo Public Schools in the summer of 2016.
 The issue was hotly debated, with many parents still opting to take their children to the town of Shattuck due to the closer distance and more educational offerings.
 The local rivalry between "Tiger" and "Bearcat" residents still exists today.

+Gage was home to the Oklahoma State Championship marathon known as Gage Roadrunner marathon from 1970 - 1996 and was held Memorial Day Weekend.
+It was the first marathon ran in Oklahoma.

 Geography

 Gage is located on the southern bank of Wolf Creek, an intermittent spring-fed tributary of the Beaver River (also known as the North Canadian River).
 Wolf Creek extends 40 mi through Ochiltree and Lipscomb counties of the Texas Panhandle and 52 mi through Ellis and Woodward counties in Oklahoma.
 The stream generally runs from the southwest to the northeast and thereby defines the primary orientation of the BNSF Railway and Oklahoma State Highway 15, both of which run through Gage and stretch from Shattuck to Woodward.

 Artesian Beach Park

 Gage is home to Artesian Beach Park (locally known as Gage Beach) (36.32139°N 99.74194°W).
 This park contains a clear, spring-fed or artesian lake approximately the size of five football fields and it hosts what is claimed to be Oklahoma's largest outdoor swimming pool.
 The natural swimming area has cement sides like a pool and a sandy, lake-like bottom.
 The water depth ranges from 3 to 14 ft and the natural pool is home to a few fish.
 The artesian lake is said to have formed in 1917 when petroleum exploration first came to the area.
 When an oil well drilled on the C. J. Minton farm produced only artesian water, the landowner created a swimming and boating area for the public.
 The city acquired Gage Beach in 1939 and constructed a bathhouse and boat dock and considerable work was done in 2012 to rebuild the banks of Gage Beach.
 There was once a motel on the springs and travelers came from afar to relax and swim in the spring waters.
 The water is not drinkable nor is it suitable for irrigation due to high mineral content.
 Early advertisements touted the water as good for kidney ailments, rheumatism, eczema, and stomach problems and people traveled from Kansas, Texas, and from various parts of Oklahoma to try the pool so full of minerals one can easily float.
 Originally the artesian spring discharged 1700 gal/min.
 Measurements in 2009 suggest that the spring discharge had reduced to only 400 gal/min.
 More recently, the output of the spring has possibly increased and currently the spring-fed lake is fuller than it has been in recent years.